Guanitoxin: Toxicity and treatment

 Treatment of afflicted case by atropine has attested to suppress the muscarinic mediated toxicity; which prevents the namesake salivation that similarly reacts to prevent the toxin's other poisoning symptoms which include lacrimation, urinary incontinence and defecation.
 Atropine will not, however, counter another mechanism of the compounds toxicity as it also mediates a nicotinic adverse toxicity affecting muscle tremors, fasciculation, convulsions and respiratory failure.

 Stability and degradation

 Guanitoxin is generally labile.
 It decomposes rapidly in basic solutions, but is relatively stable in neutral or acidic solutions (pH 3-5).
-When stored at -20˚C, it slowly undergoes hydrolysis giving (5S)-5-[(dimethylamino)methyl]-2-imino-1-imidazolidinol and monomethyl-phosphate, and more slowly, formation of (S)-1-(2-iminoimidazolidin-4-yl)-N,N-dimethylmethanamine.
-Furthemore, air evaporation of guanitoxin resulted in significant hydrolysis to (5S)-5-[(dimethylamino)methyl]-2-imino-1-imidazolidinol.
+When stored at -20˚C, it slowly undergoes hydrolysis giving pre-guanitoxin N-oxide and monomethyl-phosphate, and more slowly, formation of pre-guanitoxin.
+Furthermore, air evaporation of guanitoxin solutions resulted in significant hydrolysis to pre-guanitoxin N-oxide.